 A Brief History of the First Recycling Baler

-Then, in the 1970s and 1980s, as awareness for the environment started to grow, waste management brokers started to adapt waste balers for recycling purposes, and the recycling baler was born.
+In the 1970s and 1980s, as awareness for the environment started to grow, waste management brokers started to adapt waste balers for recycling purposes, and the recycling baler was born.
 Initially, the primary use of recycling balers was for cardboard that could be compacted, cut, and broken down into bundled bales.

 Today, there are several different types of recycling balers and compactors businesses can use to help protect our environment.
 Global Trash Solutions offers modern, safe, energy-efficient recycling balers and industrial waste management solutions for all sizes and types of facilities.
 To learn more about recycling solutions for your business, contact GTS to arrange a waste and recycling consultation and bring down the costs of recycling or even turn your waste materials into a revenue stream today!